Last compiled: 2023-09-05 15:26:25.305239

 unique values of the specified variables.

-you should usually put the
+facet_grid() you should usually put the

 variable with more unique levels in the columns.
 Why?The simple reason is that there is more space for columns if the plots are laid out horizontally.

-will create a scatterplot with
+geom_point() will create a scatterplot with

-on the x-axis, hwy
+displ on the x-axis, hwy on the y-axis,

-grouped and colored. geom_smooth()
+drv grouped and colored. geom_smooth() will

-create a smooth line, and se = FALSE
+create a smooth line, and se = FALSE will suppress standard

 errors.